Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

+**30 JULY**
+Tried to update prototypes to pinterest and post but wordpress crashed because of Elementor.
+Tested out mouse hover in several divs.
+Created 3 animaitons for the web page.

 **29 JULY**
 Finish the first edition of website.
 Some details to improve.
 Worked on the our-mission page.
 Feedback from Andrew in the afternoon.
 Night off.